suffro/scrollcase-e2e-demo-ffmpeg/README.md

 Expect a few minutes and a few hundred megabytes.
 You will see the real encode scroll past — that is the self-test, running before anything is signed.

+> **It ends with an ffmpeg error, and the error is the point.** The last thing the self-test prints
+> is this:
+>
+> ```
+> [in#0 @ 0x55b3ed018380] Error opening input: No such file or directory
+> Error opening input file no-such-input.mp4.
+> Error opening input files: No such file or directory
+> ```
+>
+> That is the third probe from step 3b, asking for a file that does not exist on purpose and getting
+> the answer it declared: ffmpeg exits `254`, so the probe **passes**.
+Scrollcase does not filter or
+> swallow a probe's output — you see exactly what the box printed, because a self-test that hides
+> what the binary said is a self-test you cannot debug.
+A probe that genuinely fails looks different:
+> the build stops there, nothing is signed, and the final line is Scrollcase's own, naming the status
+> it got and the one it wanted (`… exited with status 1 (expected 254)`).

 ## 7. Verify

 ```sh
 scrollcase verify .scrollcase/dist/boxes/transcode-demo/1.0.0/linux-x86_64-cpu/*.release.json --self-test
 ```

+`--self-test` runs those same three probes again, this time against the archive that was signed rather than the payload the build assembled — so the ffmpeg error above scrolls past a second time, for the same reason, and the run still ends in `Verified transcode-demo 1.0.0 (linux-x86_64-cpu)`.
+Without the flag,
+`verify` checks the signature, the archive's size and hash and the manifest, and never starts the binary at all.

 ## ✓ Run it